 How each family goes about keeping the Sabbath, has to be worked out at the family level, and will vary depending on the number and ages of the family members, and the conditions they are living in.
 Perhaps a point for family discussion is this.
 If masters (head of household) could not direct their servants on the Sabbath (Ex 20:10), how were the “servile” type jobs taken care of?
 Since all are to rest on the Sabbath, how can the necessary things that need to be done, be shared by all so that,

 1. All family members get an equal opportunity to rest.

 2. Family members get a rest from the “servile” (service) type work that they do on the other six days.

 One way this can be done is for every one to switch roles.
-If Mum usually does the washing up during the week, then Dad does it on the Sabbath, and all the family members also switch roles.
+If Mum usually does the washing up during the week, then Dad can do it on the Sabbath, and all the family members also switch roles.
 If nothing else, it gives all an appreciation of what the rest of the family does during the week.

 You may come up with a better way of giving the "servants" a rest on the Sabbath.

 Right from the beginning, the primary reason for the Sabbath is for God, and man (and even his animals), to rest.